-- Parameters outputs A list of outputs which should be the final outputs of the new Pipeline. - Raises ValueError Raised when any of the given outputs do not exist in the Pipeline object. - Returns A new Pipeline object, containing a subset of the nodes of the current one such that only nodes which are directly or transitively required to produce the provided outputs are being copied.
+outputs - A list of outputs which should be the final outputs of the new Pipeline.

+ValueError - Raised when any of the given outputs do not exist in the Pipeline object.

+A new Pipeline object, containing a subset of the nodes of the current one such that only nodes which are directly or transitively required to produce the provided outputs are being copied.